 Associate Professor in Genova, Italia

 Riccardo Berta was born in Savona in 1974.
-He received the "Laurea" degree (M.Sc. equivalent) and the Ph.D. degree in Electronic Engineering from the University of Genoa, in 1999 and 2003, respectively.
+He received master and Ph.D. degrees in Electronic Engineering from the University of Genoa, in 1999 and 2003, respectively.

-Since December 2018, he is an Associate Professor of Electronics at the University of Genoa.
-In particular, he is teaching Programming Fundamentals of Electronic Systems and Makers approach for electronic design in the Electronic and Information Technology Bachelor Course and Computer Games and Simulations Technologies in the Electronic Engineering Master Course.
+Since December 2018, he is Associate Professor at the University of Genoa.
+In particular, he teach Digital Electronics and Makers approach for electronic design in the Electronic and Information Technology Bachelor Course; Autonomous Agents and Machine Learning in the Electronic Engineering Master Course.

-Prof. Berta is the (co)author of more than 120 scientific publications in journals, international books, and conference proceedings.
-He is an Associate Editor of the International Journal of Serious Games since 2010 and a member of the Program Committee and Publications Chair for the International Conference Series GALA (Game and Learning Alliance) and for the Applications in Electronics Pervading Industry, Environment and Society (ApplePies) International Conference.
+Prof. Berta is author of more than 120 scientific publications in journals, international books, and conference proceedings.
+He is Associate Editor of the Entertainment Computing journal and of the International Journal of Serious Games.
+He is a member of the Program Committee and Publications Chair for the International Conference Series GALA (Game and Learning Alliance) and for the Applications in Electronics Pervading Industry, Environment and Society (ApplePies) International Conference.

 He has been a reviewer for several international journals, including IEEE Transactions on Games, Sensors, Elsevier Entertainment Computing, IEEE Software, Elsevier Computer & Graphics, Elsevier Computer & Education, etc..

-Prof. Berta has been involved in the technical and management activities of several scientific and applicative projects related to the electronics applications funded by EU and MIUR, like L3Pilot (2018) Health@Home (2016), Game and Learning Alliance NoE (2014), Stimulating entrepreneurship through Serious Games LLP (2013) and Travel in Europe LLP (2010).
+Prof. Berta has been involved in the technical and management activities of several research projects funded by EU and MIUR, like Hi-Drive (2021), L3Pilot (2018), [email protected] (2016) and Game and Learning Alliance NoE (2014).

 Selected publications can be found here.